mprinc/docker.github.io/engine/index.md

 title: Docker Engine overview
 ---

-Docker Engine is an open source containerization technology for building and containerizing your applications.
-Docker Engine acts as a client-server application with:
+<span class='definition'>Docker Engine</span> is an <span class='important'>open source containerization technology</span> for building and
+containerizing your applications.
+Docker Engine acts as a m with:

 * A server with a long-running daemon process [`dockerd`](/engine/reference/commandline/dockerd).
 * APIs which specify interfaces that programs can use to talk to and